coledykstra7/docker-kiwix/readme.md

 If you encounter issues:

 1.  **Check the logs for a specific service.** This is the most important step.
-    -   `docker compose logs nginx-cache`
+    -   `docker compose logs kiwix-nginx-cache`
-    -   `docker compose logs nginx-processor`
+    -   `docker compose logs kiwix-nginx-processor`
     -   `docker compose logs kiwix`

 2.  **Verify your ZIM files** are placed directly inside the local `./zims` directory.